 Non-solicitation agreements are often paired with the following forms:

-Non-Compete Agreement – Prevents employees from competing with their employer following their departure, whether on their own or through employment with another business.
+Non-Compete Agreement – Prevents departing employees from competing with their employer, whether on their own or through employment with another business.

-Non-Disclosure Agreement – A contract that requires recipients of highly confidential information from disclosing what they learned with anyone not permitted.
+Non-Disclosure Agreement – A contract that requires recipients of highly confidential information not to disclose what they learned to anyone not permitted.

 Download: PDF, Word (.docx), OpenDocument